MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

 ```

 ### Configuring Apache Tomcat for MobileFirst Server administration
-You must configure the Java™ EE security roles for the MobileFirst Server administration on the Apache Tomcat web application server.
+You must configure the Java EE security roles for the MobileFirst Server administration on the Apache Tomcat web application server.

 1. If you installed the MobileFirst Server administration manually, declare the following roles in the **conf/tomcat-users.xml** file: